Are hostels safe?

 • Keep your most valuable things in your pillowcase while you sleep, especially your wallet and passport.

-Consider your comfort level when booking.
-If you're in a group and don’t mind mixed-gender rooms, go for it.
-But if you’re a female solo traveler and don’t feel comfortable with that type of arrangement, seek out female-only dorms or a get a private room.
-Some hostels have 2-bed private room suites or 4-person rooms.
+When you’re booking your room at the hostel, consider your comfort level.
+If you’re in a group and don’t mind mixed gender rooms, go for it.
+But if you’re a female solo traveler and don’t feel comfortable with it, seek out female-only dorms or a private room.
+Some hostels have two-bed private room suites or four-person rooms.
+Remember, the more beds in a room, the more noise and chance for compromised security.

-Consider these five additional tips for safe sleeping:
+Consider these additional tips for safe sleeping:

-1. Sleep on the top bunk or hang a towel for privacy if you’re on the bottom bunk.
+• Sleep on the top bunk or hang a towel for privacy if you’re on the bottom bunk.

 • Some international hostels have curfews and/or limited staff.
 Know the limits of your chosen hostel so you don’t get locked out.

-• Flip-flops are a must-have item to protect your feet in the shower and out.
+• Flip-flops are a must-have item to protect your feet in shared showers.
+Never open the hostel door for strangers.

 • Ask hostel staff if there are areas of the city or scams you should be aware of.